manjamcmills/Credit_Risk_Analysis/README.md

 ### SMOTE Oversampling
 Another approach to addressing imbalanced datasets to oversample the minority class is that new examples can be synthesized from the existing examples.
 The Synthetic Minority Oversampling Technique, or SMOTE for short, method from imbalanced-learn library accomplishes this goal.
 SMOTE works by selecting examples that are close in the feature space, drawing a line between the examples in the feature space and drawing a new sample at a point along that line.

-After using this method, similar to the RandomOver Sampling method, there were also 51,366 “low_risk” and 51,366 “high_risk”.
+After using this method, similar to the RandomOverSampling method, there were also 51,366 “low_risk” and 51,366 “high_risk”.
 ![](Resources/smote.png)

-The following steps were applied just like before with theRandomOver Sampling method:
+The following steps were applied just like before with theRandomOverSampling method:

 ![](Resources/smote_2.png)